FLEYreal/Linked-Lists/README.md

 linkedArray.start // Provides the starting node of the linked array.
 ```

-Linked Arrays also support methods to work with:
+Linked Arrays also support methods to work with like get(), push() and etc... :
 ```ts
 // Get node by index.
 Throws an error if the length is exceeded linkedArray.get(0); // Gives the first node.
 Equivalent of linkedArray.start.